quicwg/base-drafts/draft-ietf-quic-tls.md

 In this document, the TLS handshake is considered complete when the TLS stack has reported that the handshake is complete.
-This happens when the TLS stack has verified the peer's Finished message.
+This happens when the TLS stack has both sent a Finished message and verified the peer's Finished message.
 Verifying the peer's Finished provides endpoints with an assurance that previous handshake messages have not been modified.
 Note that the handshake does not complete on both endpoints simultaneously, therefore any requirements placed on endpoints based on the completion of the handshake are specific to the handshake being complete from the perspective of the endpoint in question.

 ### Handshake Confirmed {#handshake-confirmed}